leondz/garak/README.md

-# garak, an llm vulnerability scanner
+# garak, an LLM vulnerability scanner

 `garak` is a modular tool for probing LLMs for undesireable prompt responses